Cody-Duncan/immich_config_help/README.md

 ## Questions
 - The unraid docker page's column reads `Port Mappings (App to Host)`.
 Entries look like `192.168.16.9:8080/TCP <-> 192.168.1.104:2283`.
 Which direction is this going?
 Is this saying that traffic towards (right-side) Host `192.168.1.104:2283` is sent to (left-side) App `192.168.16.9:8080/TCP`, or the other way around?
 Bidirectional?
+- Where is the nginx.conf for immich_proxy on unraid?
+What directory path?

 # Any Help and Guidance is Appreciated!